MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 AI Builder is licensed as an add-on to your PowerApps, Microsoft Flow, or Dynamics 365 license.
 This means you can start your AI Builder trial after you have a PowerApps, Microsoft Flow, or Dynamics 365 license that allows you to create a Common Data Service environment.

-For more detailed information about AI Builder licensing:
+For detailed information about AI Builder licensing:

 - [Microsoft PowerApps and Microsoft Flow Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130&clcid=0x409)
 - [AI Builder licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq#ai-builder)